stargazer/django-icetea/README.md

 Requires that ``update = True``.

-If enabled, you should anticipate on ``400 Bad Request`` responses, with a list in their body.
+When enabled, you should anticipate on ``400 Bad Request`` responses, with a list in their body.

 #### plural_delete
 If ``True`` enables plural DELETE requests, which means deleting multiple